2026-05-27 10:29:31 | EST

 News

-US Manufacturers Slow to Adopt AI and Automation Amid Implementation Hurdles - Product Revenue Analysis
+US Manufacturers Slow to Adopt AI and Automation Amid Implementation Hurdles - Earnings Acceleration Picks

-AI adoption manufacturing barriers - growth forecasts, earnings revisions, and analyst sentiment.
+AI adoption manufacturing barriers - AI chip demand, supply constraints, and capacity trends.
 A recent analysis from Manufacturing Dive sheds light on why the majority of U.S. manufacturers have yet to integrate artificial intelligence and automation into their operations.
 The report points to persistent challenges including high upfront costs, a shortage of skilled talent, and uncertainty about return on investment, which collectively slow the pace of digital transformation in the sector.

 Live News